Code-Institute-Submissions/MS2-NorthShore-Reservations/README.md

     * by signing up on **Join Us" section

 ### Bugs
+* Input patterns were not working.
+Bug fixed with added space.
 * Collage image was too small.
 On large devices it would leave some blank space on the right.
-Using online photo enlarger website to enlarger the photo.
+Used online photo enlarger website to enlarger the photo.

 ## Deployment
 The website was deployed to GitHub pages.
 Link to the site is [here](https://github.com/suping106/MS2-NorthShore-Reservations).